vanyadelova/Youwe-task/README.md

 ### Challenges Faced

-* Maps do not work properly due to lack of an APY KEY.
+* Maps do not work properly due to lack of an API KEY.